inyourtime/fastify-multiple-swagger/README.md

 ### Route Configuration

-To associate routes with specific Swagger documents, use the `swaggerDecorator` in the route configuration:
+To associate routes with specific Swagger documents, use the `documentRef` in the route configuration:

 ```javascript
 app.get('/internal/route', {